Memory-Dominated Quantum Criticality as a Universal Route to High-Temperature Superconductivity: Appendix C: Exact emergence of a memory kernel from integrating out an OU reservoir

-\emph{(I) Coupled Markovian dynamics (collective field plus relaxational reservoir):} For clarity we first suppress spatial dependence and focus on temporal structure; the extension to $\mathbf r$ (including $cq^2$ terms) is immediate by Fourier transforming in space.
-We consider a slow collective variable $\phi(t)$ linearly coupled to a continuum of relaxational OU modes $X_\lambda(t)$ labeled by decay rate $\lambda\ge 0$:
+For clarity we focus on temporal dynamics and suppress spatial dependence.
+We consider a slow collective variable $\phi(t)$ linearly coupled to a continuum of relaxational Ornstein--Uhlenbeck (OU) modes $X_\lambda(t)$ labeled by decay rate $\lambda\ge 0$:

 Here $r>0$ is the bare restoring (mass) parameter, $\Lambda$ is an ultraviolet cutoff on relaxation rates, and $\eta$ and $\zeta_\lambda$ are (possibly independent) noise sources.
 For $\lambda>0$ each reservoir coordinate is exponentially stable; the sector $\lambda\to 0^+$ should be understood as the infrared limit of a continuous spectrum of increasingly slow relaxational modes rather than an exactly conserved degree of freedom.
 Equations (\ref{eq:phi_coupled_app})--(\ref{eq:X_coupled_app}) define a \emph{Markovian} (first-order) dynamical system in the enlarged state space $\{\phi, X_\lambda\}$.